 The Bond Resolution does not require that Mortgage Loans be insured or guaranteed.
 The Authority's program guidelines currently require that First Mortgage Loans financed, in whole or in part, with the proceeds of Tax-Exempt Bonds and having a loan to value ratio in excess of 80% (i) be subject to private mortgage insurance, or (ii) be insured or guaranteed by the VA, FHA, RD or other entity of the federal government.
 However, the Authority's program guidelines do not require any mortgage insurance or guaranty for (i) Interest Only Mortgage Loans (as defined in "Summary of Types of Single Family Mortgage Loans" above), (ii) Mortgage Loans financed solely with the proceeds of Taxable Bonds (except for Mortgage Loans with loan to value ratios in excess of 80% that finance manufactured housing) or Authority net assets, or (iii) Second Mortgage Loans.
 Such Mortgage Loans described in the preceding sentence that are not insured or guaranteed are referred to herein as "Self-Insured Mortgage Loans".
-(The Authority's program guidelines also do not require any mortgage insurance or guarantee for Fannie Mae Mortgage Loans as defined in "Fannie Mae Financing" below).
-The Authority may modify its program guidelines at its discretion.
+(The Authority's program guidelines also do not require any mortgage insurance or guarantee or guarantee at its discretion.